sassoftware/viya4-iac-k8s/README.md

 ## Overview

-This project helps you to automate the cluster-provisioning phase of SAS Viya deployment.
+This project helps you to automate the cluster-provisioning phase of SAS Viya platform deployment.
 It contains Terraform scripts to provision cloud infrastructure resources for VMware, and it contains Ansible files to apply the elements of a Kubernetes cluster that are required to deploy SAS Viya 4 product offerings.
 Here is a list of resources that this project can create:

 >- An open source [Kubernetes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) cluster with the following components:
   >>- Container Runtime Interface (CRI): [containerd](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd), [Docker](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker), and [cri-o](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cri-o) [not ready]